bebraw/cv/cv.md

 Since then I have done plenty of development on my own.
 Most of my projects are available under my GitHub account (https://github.com/bebraw).
 Besides these some reside below the account of a local geek collective, Geek Collision, which I helped to establish (https://github.com/geekcollision).
 I've listed a few examples below.
 Not all of them might be popular but that doesn't mean they aren't useful.

-* webpack-merge - https://github.com/survivejs/webpack-merge -- webpack-merge is the de facto solution for merging webpack configurations and it has millions of downloads every month.
+* webpack-merge - https://github.com/survivejs/webpack-merge – webpack-merge is the de facto solution for merging webpack configurations and it has millions of downloads every week.
-* Sidewind - https://sidewind.js.org/ -- Sidewind is my take on state management within HTML to achieve light, interactive HTML markup.
+* Sidewind - https://sidewind.js.org/ – Sidewind is my take on state management within HTML to achieve light, interactive HTML markup.
+* Gustwind - https://gustwind.js.org/ – Gustwind is a static site generator built around JSON with Deno.
+It's both fast and flexible.
-* Reactabular - https://reactabular.js.org/ -- Reactabular is a framework for building the React table you need.
+* Reactabular - https://reactabular.js.org/ – Reactabular is a framework for building the React table you need.
-* colorjoe - http://bebraw.github.io/colorjoe/ -- colorjoe was born out of frustration with existing color pickers.
+* colorjoe - http://bebraw.github.io/colorjoe/ – colorjoe was born out of frustration with existing color pickers.
 All I could find relied on external images.
 I decided to take another approach and implement the whole thing in JavaScript and CSS.
 Based on popularity this wasn't a bad choice.
-* Elovalo - https://github.com/elovalo/elovalo -- Elovalo is a led cube project (AVR).
+* Elovalo - https://github.com/elovalo/elovalo – Elovalo is a led cube project (AVR).
 I helped to design and implement its effect system and developed a simulation system based on Blender (http://hackaday.com/2012/09/03/simulating-led-cubes-in-blender/).
 In addition I developed a JavaScript based IDE with interactive editing for the project, https://github.com/elovalo/webide .
-* React Finland infrastructure - https://github.com/ReactFinland - During my time with React Finland and conferences, I've developed a wide variety of technology for our purposes including our GraphQL API, websites, and tooling to generate conference graphics and presentations.
+* React Finland infrastructure - https://github.com/ReactFinland – During my time with React Finland and conferences, I've developed a wide variety of technology for our purposes including our GraphQL API, websites, and tooling to generate conference graphics and presentations.

 In addition, I was a core developer of webpack for many years and helped to establish the project as a mainstream option for bundling.
 I've developed infrastructure to support my business.
 The work includes GraphQL APIs, React frontends, websites, and supporting tooling.

+## Publications

+* Vepsäläinen, Juho.
+"Human, Time and Landscape-Blender as a content production tool."
+Blender Conference.
+Vol. 3.
+2008.
+* "SurviveJS - Webpack and React".
+Self-published through Leanpub.
+2015.
+* "SurviveJS - Webpack".
+Self-published through Leanpub.
+2016.
+* "SurviveJS - React".
+Self-published through Leanpub.
+2016.

+The books are available through https://survivejs.com/ and also in eBook formats.
+The webpack book is also available on paper through Amazon.

 ## Languages

-* English -- **Excellent**, *High grades (both abitur and university)* and proof in form of success as a technical author
+* English – **Excellent**, *High grades (both abitur and university)* and proof in form of success as a technical author
-* Finnish -- **Excellent**, *Native*
+* Finnish – **Excellent**, *Native*
-* German -- **Basic**, *B1* most likely, I use and learn German actively
+* German – **Basic**, *B1* most likely, I use and learn German actively
-* Swedish -- **Elementary**, I've forgotten most but likely I could pick it up fast if needed
+* Swedish – **Elementary**, I've forgotten most but likely I could pick it up fast if needed

 ## Computer Skills

-* Programming Languages -- JavaScript, TypeScript, Python, C
+* Programming Languages – JavaScript, TypeScript, Python, C
-* JavaScript frameworks/libraries -- jQuery, React
+* JavaScript frameworks/libraries – jQuery, React
-* Version Control -- git
+* Version Control – git
-* Technologies -- Node.js, Deno, Blender, vim, Visual Studio Code, webpack
+* Technologies – Deno, Node.js, Blender, vim, Visual Studio Code, webpack

 In addition to computer skills, I know the value of soft ones.
 In essence, most software problems can be traced down to a softer issue somewhere and I believe as developers we should do far more than only to develop.

 ## Interests

-* Art -- I enjoy studying and creating drawings and paintings
+* Art – I enjoy drawing and painting
-* Chess -- Likely you wouldn't like to play against me
+* Chess – I don't play as much as I used to but it's still interesting
-* Sports -- I am a great fan of hiking and cycling
+* Foraging – I am a big fan of picking berries and mushrooms
+* Sports – I hike and cycle regularly